ArolaunTech/sims/README.md

 # sims
-My simulations and optimizers.
+Some simulations and optimizers.
 Please note that these were built for myself, not for anyone else, so it might be hard to use.
 No tech support will be provided by me.

 A lot of these programs are unfinished and never will be completed.